A computational model of infant sensorimotor exploration in the mobile paradigm: Methods

 with $z_1 = 0.01$ and $z_2 = 0.1$ has this property.

-Fig.~\ref{fig:BetaDistributions}A shows an example of an attribution of muscle command weights to the four limbs following this scheme.
-Fig.~\ref{fig:BetaDistributions}B reorders the muscle commands in order of increasing activation for the right arm only, to show that we have obtained the desired connectivity.
-Muscle commands 1 to 550 have a weight of zero, meaning they do not influence the right arm.
-Muscle commands 550 to 575 have intermediate weights and muscle commands 575 to 600 have weights of 1, meaning they strongly activate the right arm.
+Fig.~\ref{fig:BetaDistributions} (top) shows an example of attribution of weights of each of the neurons in the muscle commands to the four limbs following this scheme.
+Fig.~\ref{fig:BetaDistributions} (bottom) reorders the neurons of the muscle commands in order of increasing activation for the right arm only, to show that we have obtained the desired connectivity.
+Muscle command neurons 1 to 550 have a weight of zero, meaning they do not influence the right arm.
+Muscle command neurons 550 to 575 have intermediate weights and muscle command neurons 575 to 600 have weights of 1, meaning they strongly activate the right arm.
 Similar findings would apply to the other limbs but for different muscle commands.
 Note that during each run of the model corresponding to an experiment with one infant, the weights linking muscle commands to limbs stayed the same.
 To simulate different infants from infant experiments \cite{jacquey_popescu_2020}, \cite{popescu_6-month-old_2021}, the weights were resampled randomly for each run.

-After the 600 muscle commands have been mapped to their respective limbs, the resultant total limb activation is calculated for each limb and motor noise is added.
+After the 600 muscle command neurons have been mapped to their respective limbs, the resultant total limb activity is calculated for each limb and motor noise is added.
 We chose a wide range of motor noise, specifically a random value between -0.3 and 0.3, in order to increase the difficulty of the task and enforce some amount of exploration through variability.
-Finally, after the generation of muscle commands activations, their mapping to the limbs, and the addition of the motor noise, the network has produced the new limb activity.
+Finally, after the generation of muscle command neurons' activations, their mapping to the limbs, and the addition of the motor noise, the network has produced the new limb activity.

 All layers in the network are fully connected linear layers, meaning that each neuron in one layer is connected via a particular weight to each neuron in the previous and succeeding layers.
 Linear layers apply a linear transformation to incoming data: $y = xA^T + b$, where y is a vector of output values for the next layer, x the vector of input values for the layer, $A^T$ is a matrix of weights and b is a vector of the biases of each neuron in the layer.
 The weights and biases in each layer are learnable parameters of the model.
 The weights and biases are constantly adjusted in order to optimize a defined loss.
 This adjustment is done through the so-called backpropagation, which means that the loss is propagated through each connection and neuron of the model and adjusts weights and biases in a way that will reduce future losses.
 This means that if the model receives the same input as before, it will compute an output that is slightly different from the previous one and that would be closer to the output expected by the loss function.